Black Hole Gravitational Phenomena in Higher-Order Curvature-Scalar Gravity: Lensing effects: weak field approximation

 In this setup, the indices $i$ and $j$ run over the spatial coordinates $1$ to $3$, and $\tilde{\gamma}_{ij}$ denotes the metric components of the associated optical space.
 The quantity $\bar{D}(r,\xi)$ is introduced as the metric function restricted to the equatorial plane, namely $\bar{D}(r,\xi) = D(r,\xi,\theta = \pi/2)$.
 With these definitions, the intrinsic curvature of the optical manifold is fully described by the Gaussian curvature, which takes the form provided in \cite{qiao2024existence}: \ie \mathcal{K}(r,\xi) = \frac{R}{2} = -\frac{ A(r,\xi) \sqrt{B(r,\xi)}}{\sqrt{ \, \Bar{D}(r,\xi)}} \frac{\partial}{\partial r} \left[ \frac{A(r,\xi) \sqrt{B(r,\xi)}}{2 \sqrt{ \Bar{D}(r,\xi) }} \frac{\partial}{\partial r} \left( \frac{\Bar{D}(r,\xi)}{A(r,\xi)} \right) \right]. \fe Here, $R$ represents the Ricci scalar calculated for the two--dimensional optical geometry.
 Considering the regime in which $\xi$ is taken to be small, the curvature expression can be expanded accordingly, yielding \ie

-\fe Two observations are in order here.
+\fe where we have considered up to $\xi^{3/2}$.
+Two observations are in order here.
 First, the Gaussian curvature exhibits a divergence at $r = 2M$, which becomes evident when examining the denominator of several terms in Eq.~(\ref{gbbhhh}).
 Second, a closer inspection reveals that this singular behavior originates from the third contribution in $B(r,\xi)$, specifically the term $2M \xi^{3/2}/r^{4}$.

 Previous works \cite{Heidari:2025iiv,araujo2025impact,qiao2024existence,qiao2022geometric,AraujoFilho:2025huk,qiao2022curvatures} emphasize that the Gaussian curvature $\mathcal{K}(r,\xi)$ is the quantity that dictates whether circular photon orbits persist or disperse under small perturbations.
 In other words, as briefly commented previously, positive curvature indicates that nearby geodesics converge, favoring stable closed photon loops, while negative curvature causes geodesic deviation to grow, destabilizing the orbit and leading to capture or escape.